EdmundLuan/EdmundLuan.github.io/_pages/CAMERAS.md

 ## Description

--   Consensus of multi-agent systems (MASs) has wide applications.
-Many consensus control algorithms have been proposed.
+-   Consensus of multi-agent systems (MASs) has wide applications and many consensus algorithms have been proposed.
 However, state-of-the-art algorithms do not work well in realistic conditions.
-On one hand, MASs in real-life situations are subject to various constraints, e.g. kinematic constraints, actuator saturation, safety concerns, etc., along with uncertainties and disturbances.
-On the other hand, most algorithms assume that any point in the state spaces of agents is legit and therefore they do not have guarantees on not breaking the predesignated constraints.
+On the one hand, MASs in real-life scenarios are subject to various constraints, e.g. kinematic constraints, actuator saturation, safety concerns, etc., along with uncertainties and disturbances.
+On the other hand, most algorithms assume that any point in the state spaces of agents is reachable and therefore they do not have guarantees on not breaking the predesignated constraints.

 <center>
 <img src="../images/1ord_basic.png" scale="50%" />